 After the first step

-Installing such routing software is just the first step of improving the overall productivity and efficiency.
+Installing such routing software is just the first step in improving the overall productivity and efficiency.
 Salter says that equally important is how companies use the system, what lessons they want to learn from it and how proactive they are in tracing problematic spots in their networks and solving them.

 ‘The information can be used to change some settings and routines to make sure companies are moving forward.
 This is a continuous process to make sure that the system reflects what is happening in the real world,’ he explains.